J.D. Davis Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Pirates have a 3.87 team ERA that ranks ninth among all MLB pitching staffs.
+- The Pirates have the 11th-ranked team ERA among all league pitching staffs (4.07).

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (50 total, one per game).
+- Pirates pitchers combine to surrender 52 home runs (one per game), the sixth-fewest in baseball.

-- The left-hander's last appearance came on Tuesday against the Texas Rangers, when he threw 5 1/3 innings, surrendering five earned runs while allowing seven hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he threw 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.